Upgrade tracking built for the people who actually upgrade

 Checking aa.com once and seeing "no availability" tells you nothing about what happens in the next 60 days.
 Upgrade inventory fluctuates as passengers change bookings, revenue management adjusts allocations, and departure day approaches.
 2LNR monitors routes continuously so you catch the window when it opens.

 2LNR does not explain what an SWU is in every tooltip.
 It does not pad the interface with onboarding tutorials about fare classes.
-It assumes you know C-class from R-class and gives you the data without condescension.
-If you need the background, our airline guides have it, but the tool itself is designed for practitioners.
+It gives you the data without condescension — because we are the same kind of travelers you are.
+If you need the background, our airline guides have it, but the tool itself is designed for practitioners who already know the system.